 Instructions

-- Make the tomato pizza sauce.
+1. Make the tomato pizza sauce.
 Get the tinned tomatoes, 2 garlic cloves and the teaspoon of salt into a food processor and blitz into a smooth sauce.
 Set aside in a small bowl.
-You can also just mix this together in a bowl without using a food processor.
+You can also just mix this in a bowl without using a food processor.

-- Top the pizzas.
+2. Top the pizzas.
 Once you’ve rolled your pizza bases into a circle, spread 5 tablespoons of the pizza sauce onto the base, smoothing it out with a spoon to cover the base evenly (leaving a little space around the edge for the crust).
 Scatter the mozzarella and cheddar or gruyere evenly over the tomato sauce, then dollop over the ‘nduja paste.
-Scatter over the spring onions.
+Scatter over the scallions.

-- Cook the pizzas.
-Transfer to a hot tray in the oven and cook for 10 minutes, until the crust is golden and the cheese is bubbling.
+3. Cook the pizzas.
+Transfer to a hot tray in the oven and cook for 10 – 15 minutes, until the crust is golden and the cheese is bubbling.
 Remove from the oven, then drizzle with the honey and scatter with the fresh basil leaves.
-Dig in!

 Notes

-Make sure you’re using a thick, Greek yogurt in the dough.
-A plain natural yogurt is a lot runnier, and you’ll end up having to use more flour.
+INGREDIENT NOTES: Make sure you’re using thick, Greek yogurt in the dough.
+Plain natural yogurt is a lot runnier, and you’ll end up having to use more flour.
 This will make the dough more difficult to work with and result in a dense pizza base.
 You can use a fat-free Greek yogurt though, that works well.

-This dough is truly magical – you can use it in so many ways and it’s so easy.
-From pumpkin spice cinnamon rolls, to bagels, quick garlic butter dinner rolls and cheese and herb scones, there are so many wonderful things you can make with it.
+ONE DOUGH, MANY WAYS: This dough is truly magical – you can use it in so many ways and it’s so easy.
+From pumpkin spice cinnamon rolls to bagels, quick garlic butter dinner rolls and cheese and herb scones, there are so many wonderful things you can make with it.

 Nutrition